 - i.
-Programs to inform and educate people in the vicinity and the workers of the plantation estate about the risks posed by unstable land section - ii.
+Programs to inform and educate people in the vicinity and the residents in nearby houses about the risks posed by unstable land section - ii.
 Requirement for special awareness for commuters and the people passing through the area using the road with potentially high-risk during construction phase and early warning.